-The research in the Quantum Potonics Laboratory centers on the applications of quantum photonics and quantum optics, as well as the fundamental aspects of the quantum world.
+The research in the Quantum Photonics Laboratory centers on the applications of quantum photonics and quantum optics, as well as the fundamental aspects of the quantum world.
 We are involved in the experimental design of devices based on quantum photonics suitable for communication and computing with photons, and the development of ultra-long distance quantum communication systems using terrestrial and satellite-based systems.

 Interested in joining?